joshuadeleon/NumericInput/README.md

 NumericInput
 ==============

-jQuery plug-in which sets an html input to only allow numbers.
+jQuery plug-in which sets an (input) element to only allow numbers.

 Usage